 Cook up the flavors of Pepper Lunch right in your own home with this pepper beef rice skillet.
 And if you've never tried a Pepper Lunch meal or don't even know what they are, this is all the more reason you have to give this a try!
 You don't know what you've been missing!

 Pepper Beef Rice Skillet

-- Combine all the Garlic Sauce ingredients in a small saucepan over low heat.
-Bring to a boil and simmer for 3 minutes, stirring constantly.
+- Combine water, soy sauce, minced garlic, honey, and tapioca starch in a small saucepan over low heat.
+Bring to a boil and simmer for 2 minutes, stirring constantly.
 Set aside and let cool.

 - If desired, pour sauce into blender and pulse a few times to blend in the garlic.

 Pepper Beef Rice Skillet:

 - Combine salt, pepper and onion powder and mix with the beef; set aside.